Wade Beckett: Career

 Before joining FUSION, Beckett served as the Showrunner for ESPN's SportsNation, hosted by Charissa Thompson, Max Kellerman and Marcellus Wiley.
 In 2012 Beckett successfully transitioned the daily show from ESPN's Bristol headquarters to Los Angeles.
 The program featured John Cena, The Sklar Brothers, and ESPN Radio's Ben Lyons as frequent guest hosts.
 SportsNation was among the leaders at ESPN in social media engagement with over 4 million followers on Twitter, second only to the iconic SportsCenter brand.

 Prior to ESPN, Beckett spent 8 years as a key executive at NBCUniversal's G4 network.
-While there he created and oversaw a number of studio and field-based programs including biography show Icons, 5-hour series "Top 100 Video Games of All-Time" featuring Nolan North and "X-Play" one of televisions longest running shows about video games.
+While there he created and oversaw a number of studio and field-based programs including the biography show Icons, the 5-hour series "Top 100 Video Games of All-Time" featuring Nolan North and "X-Play" one of the television's longest-running shows about video games.
 Beckett also produced G4's yearly live broadcasts as an Executive Producer of E3 Live and Comic Con Live shows as well as "Training Camp with Eddie George" and "Filter with Beth O."

 During his tenure at G4, he produced over 1,000 episodes and more than 25 special live events, including E3 LIVE, X-Play Live from Comic Con, Tokyo Game Show, Games Com Leipzig, All Access: Penny Arcade Expo, X-Play: Game Developers Conference Live, Countdown to the Xbox 360 LIVE, and more.

 Prior to serving as Executive Producer at Comcast and NBCUniversal, Beckett held positions with ZDTV, TechTV, DreamWorks, NBC's Peter Engel Productions, TV Guide Channel, and CinemaLine.

 He is a member of the Producers Guild of America.